Lung Health Checks in Blackburn with Darwen

 The Lung Heath Check finds out how well a participant’s lungs are working and hopes to identify problems early.
 Most of the time no issue is found, but if cancer or an issue with a participant’s breathing or lungs is found early, treatment could be simpler and more successful.

 What happens during the check?
 There are two main stages to a Targeted Lung Health Check.
 The first is an initial assessment with a health professional and the second, if necessary, is a simple scan of the lungs.

 How to book your Lung Health Check

 When you receive your letter it will tell you the time and date when you will receive a phone call to schedule your lung health check appointment.
-If this is convenient there is no need for you to take any action, however, if you wish to rearrange the time or date there will be a number to call to enable you to do this.
+If this is convenient there is no need for you to take any action, however, if you wish to rearrange the time or date you can call (01530 432341, Monday to Friday, from 9:00 to 6:00pm) to do this.
 The initial call takes about 10 minutes, during which you will be asked if you would like a lung health check and an appointment will be made for you at a time to suit you.